jimathy/jim-shops/README.md

 - `Measurement` Custom Weight measurement, default "kg"
 - `Gabz247` Enable if using gabz 247 stores
 - `GabzAmmu` Enable if using gabz Ammunation stores
+- `VendOverride` -- Enable this if you want all the vending machines to use this script
+- `RandomAmount` -- Sets wether a stash should have a "random" amount of stock or full.

 ## Examples and Explanations
 ![](https://user-images.githubusercontent.com/1885302/161044087-c9eb8f8d-a4a5-4174-a048-73a610231abe.jpg)